The purpose of this phase is to:

-However, there are circumstances where a programme business case (PBC) phase is needed to enable the right level of analysis and development to be used to more fully understand the problems, opportunities and constraints identified in the strategic case.
+However, there are circumstances where a programme business case (PBC) phase is needed to enable the right level of analysis and development to more fully understand the problems, opportunities and constraints identified in the strategic case.
 These can include proposed investments that:

-Activity management plans (AMPs) can fulfil the role of the business case for continuous programmes such as road maintenance.
+Activity management plans (AMPs) can fulfil the role of the business case (up to and including the PBC) for continuous programmes such as road maintenance.
 They should be developed in accordance with industry good practice for AMPs and in a manner consistent with Business Case Approach (BCA) principles.

 AMPs need to analyse network alternatives and options in developing a preferred programme, and demonstrate how the options considered as part of the programme address these issues.